 Reaching Out

 If you find yourself unable to eat, sleep, or function after a few weeks, please don't white-knuckle it alone.
-There are people who understand exactly what this feels like.
+There are people who understand exactly what this feels like, and reaching for them is a sign of strength, not weakness.

 The Hard Choices: Immediate Next Steps